You are here

 Archery

-Arrow weight: Arrows must meet AMO minimum weight standard (6 grains arrow weight per pound bow peak draw weight.)
-No arrows 23/64 of an inch in diameter or larger are permitted.
+1. Arrow weight: Arrows must be no larger than 27/64ths and must meet AMO standard minimum weight (5 grains of arrow weight per pound bow peak draw weight).

 Competition Categories